-Key financial highlights for the fiscal year 2018 are as follows:
+Key financial highlights for the fiscal year 2020 are as follows:

 - State revenues are the main source of funding for the Northern Tioga School District.
-In 2017-18, the District received \$20,591,995 in State revenue making up 60.9% of the total revenue.
-This is a decrease of 4.26% from the prior year (\$21,507,808 was received in 2016/2017).
-This is primarily due to a decrease in PlanCon. - Real Estate Tax is the main source of local funding for the District.
-This revenue compromises 23.1% of total General Fund revenues and is the only revenue source over which the School Board has control.
-The tax revenue received from real estate tax increased from 2017 by \$266,045 or 3.52%.
-This increase was primarily due to the result of a millage increase necessitated by increasing costs for the Public School Employees' Retirement System (PSERS) as described above, and in which all of our employees must participate.
-The millage rate increased from 17.0794 mills to 17.3831 mills primarily to accommodate these increased PSERS costs, as well as the cost of other employee benefits. - The total revenues for the General Fund were \$33,604,775.
-This is an overall decrease of \$388,080 over the prior year.
-The major reasons for these decreases are described above. - Expenditure levels in all governmental funds increased from \$33,933,966 to \$35,025,867 from the prior year.
-Of this increase 56% was directly allocated to instruction again primarily due to the increased costs of PSERS and other employee related benefits. - Capital assets in the Governmental Activities have been reported at \$47,639,229 and accumulated depreciation of \$28,333,729 for a net capital asset value of \$19,305,500.
-The amount listed represents the estimated historical costs of all sites, site improvements, furniture and equipment with a unit value of at least \$1,500. - The General Fund fund balance increased from \$8,264,533 to \$9,121,336.
+In 2019-20, the District received \$21,976,854 in State revenue making up 61.33% of the total revenue.
+This is an increase of 6.08% from the prior year (\$20,718,021 was received in 2018/2019). - Real Estate Tax is the main source of local funding for the District.
+This revenue compromises 24.14% of total General Fund revenues and is the only revenue source over which the School Board has control.
+The tax revenue received from real estate tax increased from 2019 by \$401,531 or 4.91%.
+This increase was primarily due to the result of a millage increase necessitated by increasing costs for the Public School Employees' Retirement System (PSERS) in which all of our employees must participate.
+The millage rate increased from 17.8521 mills to 18.459 mills. - The total revenues for the General Fund were \$35,513,068.
+This is an overall increase of \$1,438,208 over the prior year. - Expenditure levels in all governmental funds decreased from \$44,760,799 to \$41,524,979 from the prior year. - Capital assets in the Governmental Activities have been reported at \$67,378,044 and accumulated depreciation of \$30,773,734 for a net capital asset value of \$36,604,310.
+The amount listed represents the estimated historical costs of all sites, site improvements, furniture and equipment with a unit value of at least \$1,500. - The General Fund fund balance increased from \$9,951,776 to \$11,167,705.
 It is important to note that in anticipation of the increase in retirement contributions in subsequent fiscal years, the Board has proactively decided to designate fund balance to "level-out" the financial impact.
 The current amount assigned to fund retirement is \$2,492,340.
-Additional assignments include set asides for health insurance increases, special education, future pension costs, other post-retirement benefits, board initiative, technology needs, and capital expenditures/debt service. - The school district's governmental fund financial statements report a combined ending fund balance of \$33,539,138.
-Of this total amount, \$6,588,511 is saved for future capital expenditures and future debt service payments and \$18,654,291 is restricted for capital projects. - The district has two outstanding bond series 2017A and 2017AA.
-At the end of the fiscal year, the outstanding bond principal was \$23,445,000 with the final payment due in 2036-37.
-In April 2017 the Board approved a \$20 million bond issuance to complete the proposed building project.
-The project, which is currently underway, includes an addition at the Williamson High School and an addition at the Cowanesque Valley High School as well as security improvements throughout the district.
-Completion of the project is scheduled for August 2019.
+Additional assignments include set asides for health insurance increases, special education, future pension costs, other post-retirement benefits, board initiative, technology needs, textbooks, and capital expenditures/debt service. - The school district's governmental fund financial statements report a combined ending fund balance of \$17,734,127.
+Of this total amount, \$1,000,000 is saved for future capital expenditures and future debt service payments and \$6,566,422 is restricted for capital projects. - The district has two outstanding bond series 2017A and 2017AA.
+At the end of the fiscal year, the outstanding bond principal was \$21,640,000 with the final payment due in 2036-37.

-Financial activity resulted in a net position increase of \$23,632 for the Food Service Fund.
+Financial activity resulted in a net position decrease of \$79,949 for the Food Service Fund.
 The food service department, along with volunteers from local churches and other organizations, continues to provide a very successful summer feeding program providing free lunches for all students under the age of 18 at strategic locations throughout our district communities.
-The food service net position is now \$420,595 of which \$254,971 is invested in capital assets.
+The food service net position is now \$349,615 of which \$223,831 is invested in capital assets.